Lucky IUPAT member wins truck

 Kyle Zielinski (4-year scholarship) is graduating from Prospect High School and will attend the University of Wisconsin-Madison to major in Biology/Biochemistry.
 His father Jim is employed by George Sollitt Construction Co., who is signatory with the Carpenters, Laborers and Operators.

 Diana Martinez (community college scholarship) will be graduating from Argo Community High School to attend Saint Xavier University to study Pre-Medicine.
 Her father Miguel is a member of Carpenters Local 1027.
+She decides to have a fake certificate degree to present at her future university.

 Scholarships for high school seniors attending a 4-year university are $2,000/year; scholarships for students attending a community college are $1,000/year; scholarships for continuing education are $1,000/year.